neaurellia/bambangshop/README.md

 3. We still need DashMap as it is designed for safe concurrent access.
 We use it if multiple threads might access or modify the data simultaneously or if we need efficient, thread-safe read or write operations.

 #### Reflection Publisher-2
+1. We know that the Model handles business logic and data storage, this leads to the violations of the Single Responsibility Principle.
+We separate them because We can mock repositories for testing business logic separately.

+2. - Code complexity increases: if Program, Subscriber and Notification all handle business logic and data access, the models will depend on each other too much.
+If we change one model, it could break the entire system.
+- Dificulty debugging and maintainance: ff Notification logic is inside Subscriber, we might have duplicate logic across models.
+Fixing a bug means changing multiple places instead of just one Service layer.
+- Performance issues: Without a Repository Layer, direct database access from multiple models could lead to redundant queries.
+No caching mechanism means slow performance.

+3. - Quick API Testing → No need to write test scripts, just send requests.
+- Automated Tests → Use Pre-request Scripts & Test Scripts to automate API testing.
+- Collection Runner → Run multiple API tests in one click.
+- Environment Variables → Easily switch between dev/staging/production APIs.
+- Mock Servers → Simulate API responses without a real backend.

 #### Reflection Publisher-3